 1. Direct Headlines

 A direct headline clearly states the purpose of the ad and what is being offered.
-This usually comes in the form of a few short words like “Dog Food”, “Car Loans”, or “Mortgage Rates”.
-It usually summarizes the main point of the ad or offering.
+This usually comes in the form of a few short words like “Dog Food”, “payday Loans”, or “Mortgage Rates”.
+It usually summarizes the main point of the ad or offers.
 Users know exactly what they are going to get when a business uses direct headlines.

 Direct headlines often get right to the point.
-It makes it very apparent what is being sold and what the advertisement’s goal is.
-This type of headline can be used by any kind of business but might be most effective for B2B or more professional organizations that don’t want to use emotional or entertaining headlines.
+It makes it very apparent what is being sold and the advertisement’s goal.
+This type of headline can be used by any business but might be most effective for B2B or more professional organizations that don’t want to use emotional or entertaining headlines.

 2. Indirect Headlines

-Indirect headlines take a subtle approach by hinting at the main point of the ad.
+Indirect headlines take a subtle approach by hinting at the ad’s main point.
 It doesn’t state the key benefit but is meant to target curiosity and make users want to learn more.

 Indirect headlines focus on the art of subtly, while direct headlines provide the reader with the information directly.
-By only implying the ad’s or landing page’s main idea, the indirect approach maintains a sense of mystery that intrigues the user.
+The indirect approach maintains a sense of mystery that intrigues the user by only implying the ad’s or landing page’s main idea.
 Instead of providing answers, they raise new questions.
 Although the main advantage is not stated, it is intended to spark users’ interest and encourage them to learn more by engaging with the ad.